Going Into Private Practice as a Nurse

-A nurse practitioner is an experienced registered nurse who has completed academic education beyond their basic nurses training that then prepares them to assume some of the diagnostic and treatment responsibilities traditionally reserved only for physicians.
-Under the Nurse Practice Act of each state, these nurse practitioners are legally authorized to provide health care in a variety of settings.
+A nurse practitioner is an experienced registered nurse who has completed academic education beyond their basic nurses training which may allow them to assume some of the diagnostic and treatment responsibilities traditionally reserved only for physicians.
+Under the Nurse Practice Act of each state, these nurse practitioners are legally authorized to offer health care in a variety of settings.
 The majority of nurse practitioners have a primary care focus and most work in collaboration with physicians.

 Around 15% of all nurse practitioners set up private practices.
 The first thing you'll want to do is find out what your state's specific requirements are.
 In every state, nurse practitioners are allowed to prescribe all kinds of medications, including controlled substances.
-To become a nurse practitioner if you're not already one, you'll need to graduate from an Master of Science in Nursing program with a Nurse Practitioner track.
+To work as a nurse practitioner, if you're not already one, you'll need to graduate from an Master of Science in Nursing program with a Nurse Practitioner track.

-Nurse practitioners provide patient care throughout the lifespan.
+Nurse practitioners offer patient care throughout the lifespan.
 They offer a wide range of services, including routine physical exams, treatment of common acute injuries, management of chronic health problems, and interpretation of diagnostic tests.
 They also offer expert advice to patients regarding healthy lifestyle choices and available health care options.
-Nurse Practitioners earn between $70,000 to $100,000 plus when employed by hospitals, government agencies, or by physician owned practice groups, and can earn considerably more when in practice for themselves depending on specialty, geographical location, marketing etc.
+According to the Bureau of Labor Statistics (2017) Nurse Practitioners typically earn a mean annual wage of $107,480.

 Here's a detailed listing of all schools that offer online nurse practitioner programs.